lua-rocks/core-deprecated/lib/luapi/luapi.md

-Storing each module in a separate directory is a very good practice because it allows you to keep together with the lua files not only the documentation but also any other files on which this module depends, such as sounds, images, and whatever else.
-It makes your modules more portable and independent and also its pretty nice to see readme exactly under the files in your git-repository website.
+Storing each module in a separate directory is a very good practice because it allows you to keep together with the lua files not only the documentation but also any other files on which this module depends - such as sounds, images, and whatever else.
+It makes your modules more portable and independent; also its pretty nice to see readme exactly under the files in your git-repository website.
 That's why documentation generates only from `init.lua` files and saves output `readme.md` in the same directory.
 File called `example.lua` will be